 Inactivating a Prescription

-After a prescription is processed on a patient's Profile, it is flagged as active.
+After a prescription is processed, it is flagged as active on the Patient Profile.
 If the patient is no longer actively taking a medication, the prescription should be inactivated.
 It is important that you inactivate the drugs that a patient is not currently taking.
 This makes their Profile more accurate and allows for more efficient medication reviews.

 A notes function allows you to document the reason for inactivating a prescription.
 The note is visible from the Notes tab when the prescription is detailed.
 The user who performed the inactivation and the date and time it occurred is also displayed in the note, regardless if any text was entered in the note.